Lupus, the Heart and Cardiovascular System

 The average heart beats approximately 100,000 times a day.
 For an 80-year old, that adds up to an astonishing 280,000,000 beats over the years!
 It stands to reason how resilient the heart is – and how much demand is placed on it by the rest of the body – to keep us healthy, strong, and functioning at our best.

-Sometimes things go awry, however, and for individuals with lupus, the risk of developing various heart conditions and cardiovascular disease increases.
+Sometimes things go awry, however.
+For individuals with SLE, the risk of developing various heart conditions and cardiovascular disease increases.
 Black women, for example, are three times as likely as white women to have lupus, and this raises the risk for heart and cardiovascular disease.
-It is really imperative for everyone – and more so for individuals with lupus – to show the heart some love in order for it to keep beating strong.
+It is really imperative for individuals with lupus to show the heart some love in order for it to keep beating strong.

 Understanding the heart and cardiovascular system and their vulnerabilities can give you the framework you need in order take responsibility for your own well-being and give your heart some tender-loving care.

 The Heart and its Role as Part of the Cardiovascular System